DinoMunchy/TheHanger/README.md

 A modern, responsive e-commerce website built with React, Vite, and Tailwind CSS.
 TheHanger offers a seamless shopping experience with features like product browsing, cart management, and a clean, professional design.

+To view the full site follow this link: https://dinomunchy.github.io/TheHanger/

 ## Features

 - 🛍️ Product browsing with category filters